Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 With a wide range of nightlife and entertainment of all kinds, Phnom Penh is the entertainment capital of Cambodia and has plenty of places to entertain a huge range of tastes.
 Living in Cambodia, you will quickly figure out the places that most suit you and the ones you’d rather never visit again!

-Arguably one of the most famous nightlife spots in all of Cambodia, Pontoon has earned a reputation as being the club everyone ends their night at.
+Arguably one of the most famous nightlife spots in all of Cambodia, Pontoon has earned a reputation as being the club everyone ends their night.
 Me and my Swiss mate shared an inside joke “and then I went to Pontoon,” as that was usually the part of the night when things went tits up.

 Pontoon is the last bastion of bad booze on a night out in Phnom Penh.
+It’s just so beautifully awful, much like Lapa of Rio de Janeiro but in one building.

 Located on Street 172, a popular part of the city for nightlife, Pontoon is party central for both Cambodians and expats.
 Strobe lighting, booming music and an array of low-lit tables.

 Pontoon plays a variety of music genres and also caters to the LBGT community of Phnom Penh, including a live drag show called Shameless on Wednesdays.
-With a huge variety of clientele, Pontoon welcomes a diverse crowd week in week out.
+With a huge variety of clientele, Pontoon welcomes a diverse crowd week in, week out.

 Heart of Darkness